frankcarey/dotfiles/bootstrap.md

 Xcode -  At minimum provides the ability to compile programs with homebrew or macports.
 Aslo useful as a Mac OSX / iOS IDE.
 -------
+* Now, you can just install Apple's Command Line Tools w/o installing Xcode.
+This saves a ton of time and space if you don't use Xcode for devel.
+If you do install Xcode, you will then need to install CLT in the Xcode preferences > Downloads.
+If you already downloaded and want to save some space, then you can also uninstall Xcode.
+See http://kennethreitz.com/xcode-gcc-and-homebrew.html
-* Note that this download is a monster 1.5GB!
+* ~~Note that this download is a monster 1.5GB!~~
-* If using >= Snow Leopard , download 4.x via the app store.
+* ~~If using >= Snow Leopard , download 4.x via the app store.
 If using Lion, you must use the free older version (3.2.6).
-You may also have to enroll in the developer program.
+You may also have to enroll in the developer program.~~

 Homebrew (brew) - Package manager for Mac.
 --------------